The Tools I Use

 Every once in a while an email rolls in where someone asks me about my development environment or has questions about certain hardware.

 I thought it would be fun to list out everything I use here.
-Keep in mind, I change things around quite a bit, but I will keep this article updated.
+Keep in mind, I change things around quite a bit, but I will keep this post updated.

 Over the years I’ve recorded a couple of videos that pull together the tools that I use from this post so you can see how they all fit together and how they work in practice.